tursodatabase/libsql-client-py/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `libsql-client` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `libsql-client-py` by you, shall be licensed as MIT, without any additional terms or conditions.